Its-LightWay04/Cross-Mouse-Cursor/README.md

 This is just the mouse cursor which looks like some called + note : (its only for Windows [i don't know about mac or linux])

-Be sure to check the latest release and use those not the old once
+Be sure to check the latest release and use those not the old once...

 ### HOW TO USE